jerkar/springboot-plugin/README.md

 # Todo

 The addin is now workable.
-Some additional feature will be added in next releases :
+Some additional features will be added in next releases :

 * Support for war files.